Igor's Techno Club

 uv init

-This will create a basic pyproject.toml file in your project's root directory.
+This creates a basic pyproject.toml in your project’s root.

 Adding Dependencies